ytkoka/cdk-example-aws-waf/README.md

 # CDK example for AWS WAF
 This CDK template will deploy a WebACL that includes the baseline rule group of AWS managed rules and a rate-based rule.
-Also, create a CloudWatch logs group for AWS WAF as the destination of AWS WAF logs.
+Also, create a CloudWatch logs group and CloudWatch dashboard for AWS WAF.

 WebACL includes the following rules set as COUNT mode:
 * [Core rule set (CRS) managed rule group](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-baseline.html#aws-managed-rule-groups-baseline-crs)